Table of Contents

 Make a Gradual Switch

-Rapid changes in the diet of any kind can lead to gastrointestinal upset for cats.
+Rapid changes in the diet can lead to gastrointestinal upset for cats.
 Take a week or two to mix gradually in increasing amounts of the new food with decreasing amounts of the old.
 If your cat doesn’t quite like the new diet, switch back to the old, and if symptoms persist, please consult a veterinarian.

 Take Your Cat to the Vet Regularly for Monitoring